Luke Raley Player Props: Rays vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have a 4.65 team ERA that ranks 25th across all league pitching staffs.
+- The Red Sox have a 4.65 team ERA that ranks 24th across all MLB pitching staffs.

-- Red Sox pitchers combine to surrender the third-most home runs in baseball (77 total, 1.4 per game).
+- Red Sox pitchers combine to give up the fifth-most home runs in baseball (77 total, 1.4 per game).

-- Whitlock gets the start for the Red Sox, his fifth of the season.
+- The Red Sox will send Whitlock (2-2) to make his fifth start of the season.
 He is 2-2 with a 5.14 ERA and 15 strikeouts in 21 2/3 innings pitched.

-- His most recent appearance came on Saturday against the Arizona Diamondbacks, when the right-hander threw five innings, surrendering one earned run while allowing three hits.
+- In his most recent appearance on Saturday, the righty went five innings against the Arizona Diamondbacks, allowing one earned run while surrendering three hits.

-- In four games this season, the 26-year-old has a 5.14 ERA and 6.4 strikeouts per nine innings, while allowing a batting average of .278 to opposing hitters.
+- In four games this season, the 26-year-old has put up a 5.14 ERA and 6.4 strikeouts per nine innings, while giving up a batting average of .278 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.